Key Facts About the University of Lincoln

 4. Very satisfied students

-- Working in partnership with the Students’ Union to constantly improve a great student experience
+- Working in partnership with the Students’ Union enables the University of Lincoln to constantly improve a great student experience

 5. Commitment to academic excellence

-- Accreditation by a number of professional bodies including Nursing and Midwifery Council, Royal Pharmaceutical Society of Great Britain, Health Professions Council, General Social Work Council, British Psychological Society, Broadcast Journalism Training Council, Periodical Training Council, Chartered Institute of Environmental Health, Chartered Institute of Personnel and Development, Law Society, Bar Council and Institute of Biomedical Science
+- Lincoln is proud to be accredited by a number of professional bodies, including the Nursing and Midwifery Council, Royal Pharmaceutical Society of Great Britain, Health Professions Council, General Social Work Council, British Psychological Society, National Council for the Training of Journalists, Periodical Training Council, Chartered Institute of Environmental Health, Chartered Institute of Personnel and Development, Chartered Institute of Logistics and Transport, Law Society, Bar Council and Institute of Biomedical Science.

 6. Global engagement

-- More than 90 different nationalities represented among the student population
+- Around 100 different nationalities are represented among the University of Lincoln’s student population.

-- Supporting multinational companies and organisations in their education and training needs.
+- The University of Lincoln supports multinational companies and organisations in their education, training, research and consultancy needs.

 7. Driving change in higher education

-- Led the pioneering Learning Landscapes project to design academic spaces of the future
+- The University led the pioneering Learning Landscapes project to design academic spaces of the future.

-- Heading a major Higher Education Academy-funded project - Student as Producer - to investigate and promote student involvement in research right from the start of their studies.
+- Lincoln headed the innovative Student as Producer project, a major Higher Education Academy-funded initiative designed to investigate and promote student involvement in research right from the start of their studies.

 8. Strong community focus

-- Development of cultural arts in the city with the Lincoln Performing Arts Centre, one of the largest theatres in the region, the Engine Shed live music venue and Lincoln Academy series of public lectures and film
+- The Brayford Campus boasts spectacular arts venues in the Lincoln Performing Arts Centre, one of the largest theatres in the region, the Engine Shed live music venue and the Project Space Plus art gallery.

 9. Social mobility and diversity